Lydia Farrell

 Overview

-Lydia Farrell is an artist based in her hometown of Littleton, CO.
-She earned a BA from Knox College, a post-baccalaureate certificate from Brandeis University, and an MFA from Boston University in 2015.
-After completing her studies, Farrell returned to Colorado in 2016.
-Her work is deeply influenced by the changing landscapes of Denver’s suburbs, which have been a significant source of inspiration.
+Lydia Farrell is an artist based in their hometown of Littleton, CO.
+They earned a BA from Knox College, a post-baccalaureate certificate from Brandeis University, and an MFA from Boston University in 2015.
+After completing their studies, Farrell returned to Colorado in 2016.
+Their work is deeply influenced by the changing landscapes of Denver’s suburbs, which have been a significant source of inspiration.

 Farrell has participated in artist residencies in Beijing, China, as well as at the Vermont Studio Center and the Art Students League of New York’s VYT residency.

-Farrell’s paintings offer a playful and insightful take on common suburban clichés, using vibrant colors and intricate compositions to transform the ordinary.
-The work draws from her personal experiences and imaginative vision, depicting moments that blur the line between reality and the surreal.
+Their paintings offer a playful and insightful take on common suburban clichés, using vibrant colors and intricate compositions to transform the ordinary.
+The work draws from personal experiences and imaginative vision, depicting moments that blur the line between reality and the surreal.

 "My paintings are inspired by the suburbs around me, which have remained largely unchanged since I grew up.
 I often take these familiar landscapes and add elements of gothic, paranormal, or horror movie-like imagery—a kind of suburban wish fulfillment.
 What sets my work apart is the blend of heavy metal and gothic influences, paired with a textured, painterly approach.
 I work with thick layers of paint or power sand the surfaces, embracing the atmosphere and energy of horror films and metal, though I don’t aim to create work that’s overtly scary.
 I enjoy working large, as it allows me room to make bold changes and edit freely.